-Attorney Michael Swisher embraces the opportunity to integrate legal services with alternative dispute resolution through Swisher Law Office and Summit Conflict Resolution Center.
+Attorney Michael Swisher embraces the opportunity to integrate legal services with alternative dispute resolution through Swisher Law Office and Summit Mediation Services.

 Lee’s Summit attorney Michael Swisher has over 30 years of successful legal experience.
 He offers cutting-edge innovations for sustainable planning and training, alternatives in dispute resolution, and facilitated processes such as mediation and arbitration.
 These processes gel with attorney Swisher’s personal style, which is to treat the whole person and whole issue.
 Because these processes are client-driven, many people who have been through them report feeling more empowered and more satisfied with both the process and the results.